Elvis - Flawed, Yet Uncompromised

 Warner Bros.

-Last time out, I wrote a thematically personal piece that ended with the promise of a follow-up exploring my recent viewing of Elvis (2022).
-My local cinema is still peculiarly enforcing seating restrictions which aren’t entirely easy to decipher, but we took our favoured seats in the centre of the balcony, and weren’t troubled much for it.
+Last time out, I wrote a thematically personal piece that ended with the promise of a follow-up, exploring my recent viewing of Elvis.

+My local cinema is still oddly enforcing seating restrictions which aren’t entirely easy to decipher, but we took our favoured seats in the centre of the balcony and weren’t troubled much for it.
 Over the next two and half hours, what I came to endear most about Baz Luhrman’s biopic of Elvin Presley was its devotion.
-Not towards a truthful portrayal, such a quality I personally deem to be somewhat of a moot point when it comes to adaptations.
-These are fictionalisations, after all.
-It came for the sincere manner in which the film clung to the filmmaker’s vision.
-His stylistic impulses were plain to see throughout.
+Not towards a truthful portrayal per se, as I deem to be somewhat of a moot point when it comes to adaptations (these are fictionalisations after all).
+But for the sincere manner in which the film clung to the filmmaker’s vision.
+His stylistic impulses were evident throughout.
 For better or worse, they were never sacrificed to compromise.

 It’s natural, though, to judge a film on its narrative, especially if one claims the disposition of a writer.
-While the film makes some notions to explore the blues and gospel context of Elvis’ musical roots, as well as his stage antics, the film is mostly concerned with portraying the complicated and essentially problematic relationship between Elvis (Austin Butler) and his manager, the overtly greedy Colonel Tom Parker (Tom Hanks).
+While the film makes some notions to explore the blues and gospel context of Elvis’ musical roots, as well as his stage antics, the film is mostly concerned with portraying the complicated and problematic relationship between Elvis (Austin Butler) and his manager, the overtly greedy Colonel Tom Parker (Tom Hanks).
 The film’s intent to portray Parker as more of a villainous figure is thinly veiled, and while Tom Hanks’ characteristically rich performance lends a smidge of likeability to the role, it’s often overshadowed by the general scepticism of his character.
-The film’s eccentricity surely comes into play here also, as Parker often comes across as something of a caricature, in keeping with Luhrman’s more hyperbolic style.
+The film’s eccentricity comes into play here also, as Parker often comes across as something of a caricature, in keeping with Luhrman’s more hyperbolic style.

-Austin, meanwhile, gives a stellar portrayal of the beloved “King of Rock and Roll”.
+Butler, meanwhile, gives a stellar portrayal of the beloved “King of Rock and Roll”.
 He forgoes a real sense of self, absorbing The King’s mannerisms to give a performance that feels relatively assured against the film’s chaotic backdrop.
 He lends a vulnerability to Elvis that comes across in his prolonged drug use and generally abusive behaviour, more so in the latter stages of his career.

 Previous